-This specification details OCN NI's specific requirements for the delivery and assessment of the OCN NI Level 4 Certificate in Concrete Construction Detailing and Drafting.
+This specification details OCN NI's specific requirements for the delivery and assessment of the OCN NI Level 2 Award and Certificate in Digital Construction Skills.

-This specification will provide guidelines for centres to ensure the effective and correct delivery of this qualification.
+This specification will provide guidelines for centres to ensure the effective and correct delivery of these qualifications.
 OCN NI qualification specifications are based on research and engagement with the practitioner community to ensure they provide appropriate skills and knowledge for learners.

-The qualification specification will detail the following aspects of the OCN NI Level 4 Certificate in Concrete Construction Detailing and Drafting.
+The qualification specification will detail the following aspects of the OCN NI Level 2 Award and Certificate in Digital Construction Skills.

-- Qualification Features: this includes the key characteristics and features of this qualification, such as its intended audience, purpose, and credit value. - Centre Requirements: this details the prerequisites and obligations that centres must fulfil to be eligible to deliver and assess this qualification.
-These includes guidelines on staff qualifications, resources, and required procedures. - Structure and Content: this details the structure and content of the qualification including units, and any specific content that learners will be required to study. - Assessment Requirements: this details assessment criteria and assessment methods for this qualification, ensuring that summative assessment approaches are clear. - Quality Assurance: the quality and consistency of delivery and assessment of this qualification are of paramount importance to OCN NI.
-The mandatory quality assurance arrangements including processes for internal and external verification that all centres offering this qualification must adhere to are detailed. - Administration: guidance on the administrative aspects of delivering this qualification, including registration, certification, and record-keeping. - Reference to other handbooks and policies as appropriate to the qualification.
+- Qualification Features: this includes the key characteristics and features of these qualifications, such as their intended audience, purpose, and credit value. - Centre Requirements: this details the prerequisites and obligations that centres must fulfil to be eligible to deliver and assess these qualifications.
+These include guidelines on staff qualifications, resources, and required procedures. - Structure and Content: this details the structure and content of the qualifications including units, and any specific content that learners will be required to study. - Assessment Requirements: this details assessment criteria and assessment methods for these qualifications, ensuring that summative assessment approaches are clear. - Quality Assurance: the quality and consistency of delivery and assessment of these qualifications are of paramount importance to OCN NI.
+The mandatory quality assurance arrangements including processes for internal and external verification that all centres offering these qualifications must adhere to are detailed. - Administration: guidance on the administrative aspects of delivering these qualifications, including registration, certification, and record-keeping. - Reference to other handbooks and policies as appropriate to the qualifications.